SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_simulation_structure_ interaction.md

 oprob = ODEProblem(lrs, u0, tspan, ps)
 nothing # hide
 ```
 We can retrieve the species values stored in `oprob` using the `lat_getu` function.
 It uses [identical syntax as for simulations](@ref lattice_simulation_structure_interaction_simulation_species) (except that you cannot specify a time point).
-However, it returns a single set of species values (while for simulations it returns a vector across all time steps):
+However, it returns a single set of species values (while for simulations it returns a vector across different time steps):
 ```@example lattice_struct_interaction_prob_ints
 lat_getu(oprob, :X1, lrs)
 ```
-again, the format used corresponds to the lattice used to create the original `LatticeReactionSystem`.
+Again, the format used corresponds to the lattice used to create the original `LatticeReactionSystem`.
 Here, even if a species has homogeneous values, the full format is used.
 ```@example lattice_struct_interaction_prob_ints
 lat_getu(oprob, :X2, lrs)
 ```